T-Systems-MMS/otc-nextcloud/README.md

 ### 6. Create the Deployment

-The last step is creating the Deployment.
+The next step is creating the Deployment.

 1. Switch to Workloads on the left navbar and click "Create Deployment"
 2. **Only choose one instance.** Nextcloud is not scalable at the time of this guide.
 3. Click "Next" and "Add Container"
 4. Select a Third-party Image with the adress "Nextcloud".
 The latest nextcloud image will be chosen from [dockerhub](https://hub.docker.com/_/nextcloud/).
-5. Click "OK" and scroll down to "Environment Variables" and add one with Type _Added manually_, Variable Name _NEXTCLOUD_TRUSTED_DOMAINS_ and your later created adress domain adress.
+5. Click "OK" and scroll down to "Environment Variables" and add one with Type _Added manually_, Variable Name _NEXTCLOUD_TRUSTED_DOMAINS_ and your later created domain adress.
 This is necessary for connecting with https.
-   > We create a DNS in Point 6.3.
+   > We will create a DNS in Point 6.3.
 Later you can also add the EIP of your ELB.
 6. Go to Data Storage, select Cloud Storage and add your created SFS Storages.
 Set the Container Path for your nextcloud-config storage to _/var/www/html/config_ and for your nextcloud-data storage to _/var/www/html/data_.
 7. Go to the next page and add a Service with the Access Type _Node access_.
 8. Set the Container Port to 80 and the Access Port as _Specified Port_ to 30080.
 Click "OK".